ludovicadep/MyCodes/README.txt

 This repository contains some useful codes:
--The code of the dashboard I developed to support JSTs planning -The problemsets of probabilistic forecasting for the academic year 2025/2026
+-The code of the dashboard I developed to support JSTs planning -The problemsets of probabilistic forecasting for the academic year 2025/2026 *Still missing* STATA codes for creating graphs and tables (from Development economics 2025/2026)